A page of

 In fact it is more important for women to pack light than for men.
 Remember — if you pack it you carry it, you burro you.
 And if you have too much and some helpful stranger offers to give you a hand in a train station or tourist office, chances are nine out of ten that he is helping himself.
 You might have nothing left to carry when he is done with you.

 You wonder why a guy would steal a woman's suitcase?
 He probably has a girl friend who would be overjoyed with some American clothes and toiletries.
 This dude would be the hero of the month.
 If your suitcase takes a walk, I hope that you didn't hide your money and passport in it; cash, I.D., and clothes — what a score!
 This scenario is from the 1987 edition of my book "How To Europe" and is almost identical to a scene in the movie "French Kiss."
 In fact this story plot is the basis for a good piece of the film, produced 8 years after my book.
 It looks like the script writer read my stuff.
 Some of the rest of the movie is also pretty good.
 Kevin Kline plays a very believable French cad, and during the scroll sings a very respectable version of "La Mer," the original French version of "Beyond the Sea" made popular in the USA by the great Bobby Darin.

 By the way, when the friendly helper is done with your suitcase, you might look to see if you still have a purse.
 One of his buddies standing nearby probably picked that off as the first cavalier distracted you with his charming accented English.
 This scenario sounds a little harsh but this is the real world, not the fantasy feely-good world created by most travel writers.
-See chapter 8, ATMs in Europe: Cash and Credit for Travel, for advice on avoiding Jesse James and the bandit gangs.
-They are everywhere.
+See chapter 8, Pickpockets in Europe: They're Everywhere, for advice on avoiding Jesse James and the bandit gangs.
+They are everywhere you want to be.
+That is their team job.
 The scoundrels rarely work alone.